NextSDS Logo

 Handling

 Keep away from heat, sparks and flame.
 Avoid breathing vapor.
 Avoid contact with eyes, skin, and clothing.
 Do not swallow.
-Wash thoroughly after handling.
 Keep container closed.
-Use only with adequate ventilation.
-No smoking, open flames or sources of ignition in handling and storage area.
-Electrically bond and ground all containers and equipment before transfer or use of material.
 Do not cut, drill, grind, weld, or perform similar operations on or near empty containers.
+Never use air pressure for transferring product unless a risk assessment has been conducted that includes consideration of the flammability of the product.

 Storage